YeMinKo/flutter-workspace/README.md

 - Learned `GridTileBar` widget.

 ## No. 194
 - Learned `Provider` package.
+Use `create` instead of `builder`.
 - `with` is an inheritance lite.
 The class only get methods and properties.
 Not become a sub-class of the parent class.
+- Use `ChangeNotifier` to create a provider
+- Use `ChangeNotifierProvider` to setup the provider.
-- `ChangeNotifierProvider` can emit data changes to all listeners.
+- Use `notifyListeners()` to emit data changes.

+## No. 195
+- Learned `mixin`.
+- Mixins is all about how a class does what it does, it's inheriting and sharing concrete implementation.
+Interfaces is all about what a class is, it is the abstract signature and promises that the class must satisfy.
+It's a type.

+## No. 197
+- Use `listen: false` in `Provider` to not rebuild when data is changed.